top of page

 • Plus, Combat Rating (CR) to Fighting Bonus (FB) (conversion dependent upon number of units)

-• Plus, Battle Bonus calculation and Double Bonus if applicable.
+• Plus, Battle Bonus calculation determined by army type and FB.

 • Plus, Advantage Dice (representing a numerical, tactical or other special advantage)